JohnnyHuang101/workspace/README.md

 ![equation](https://latex.codecogs.com/svg.image?\text{How%20close%20is%20}\hat{R}_n(f)\text{%20to%20}R(f)?)

-This is where PAC learning, VC dimension, stability, margins, and Rademacher complexity become important.
-The field is not just about fitting; it is about **justified generalization**.
+PAC learning, VC dimension, stability, margins, and Rademacher complexity all become significant at this point.
+The field is about **justified generalization** rather than merely fitting.

 ---